Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Structural Completeness and Reconstruction

 \section{Structural Completeness and Reconstruction}

 The principal phase families developed in earlier papers of the APT series all lie in the strongly admissible regime.
-In these settings the canonical axioms propagate at every depth once defect generation occurs, and boundary formation is governed entirely by defect rank.
+In these settings the canonical axioms propagate at every depth once defect generation occurs, and boundary formation is boundary formation is governed by defect rank within the strongly admissible regime.
 For such phases the boundary depth satisfies

 and no weak extensions occur.
-This behaviour characterises the radical phases \cite{GildeaAPT1} (APT~I), the representation-theoretic phases \cite{GildeaAPT2} (APT~II), and the quantum coding phases \cite{GildeaAPT3} (APT~III).
+This behaviour appears in the radical phases \cite{GildeaAPT1} (APT~I), the representation-theoretic phases \cite{GildeaAPT2} (APT~II), and the quantum coding phases \cite{GildeaAPT3} (APT~III).

-\begin{remark} The contrast between these flagship families and the weak examples constructed here shows that the distinction between strong and weak admissibility is a genuinely structural phenomenon, detected entirely by boundary calculus rather than by model-specific features. \end{remark}
+The contrast between these flagship families and the weak examples constructed here shows that the distinction between strong and weak admissibility is a genuinely structural phenomenon, detected intrinsically through the boundary calculus rather than by model-specific features.